sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

     _Creating a Fakes assembly_

-    You will also see the reference to `mscorlib.4.0.0.0.Fakes` which contains the Fake shims and stubs for `System` classes.
+1. You will also see the reference to `mscorlib.4.0.0.0.Fakes` which contains the Fake shims and stubs for `System` classes.

     > **Note**: Because `System` is a rather large assembly, you have to _white list_ fakes that you want Visual Studio to create.
 You can see the configuration files for `mscorlib` and `System` in the Fakes folder of the unit test project.
-Typcially, each assembly that you Fake will have its own configuration - but again, `System` is a special case: when you Fake `System`, it fakes both `System` and `mscorlib`.
+Typically, each assembly that you Fake will have its own configuration - but again, `System` is a special case: when you Fake `System`, it fakes both `System` and `mscorlib`.
 The reason that you only see `mscorlib.4.0.0.0.Fakes` and not `System.4.0.0.0.Fakes` is that `DateTime` is defined in the `mscorlib` assembly.

 <a name="Ex6Task5"></a>
 #### Task 5 - Mocks ####

 In this task, you will examine how mocks are used to isolate the unit tests from dependencies - like services.

-1. Open the `Test_RetrieveMedicines_WhenTwoMeds_InitsCorrectly` test

-    In the **Test Explorer** window, find the `Test_RetrieveMedicines_WhenTwoMeds_InitsCorrectly` test and double click it to open it.
+1. In the **Test Explorer** window, find the **Test_RetrieveMedicines_WhenTwoMeds_InitsCorrectly** test and double click it to open it.

-    Have a look at the _act_ section of this test:
+1. Have a look at the _act_ section of this test.

     ````C#
     // act